MikeHotelOscar/AutoHotkey-Virtual-Desktops/README.md

 # AutoHotkey-Virtual-Desktops
 DEVELOPED ON WINDOWS 10, CONFIRMED WORKING ON WINDOWS 11

-This is a library plus a DLL that allows one to control Windows 10 Virtual Desktops using AutoHotkey.
+This is a library plus one of three DLLs that allows one to control Windows 10 Virtual Desktops using AutoHotkey.

 Originally developed by Github user pmb6tz as a set of functions accomplishing the same goal, I have turned that into a [library](https://www.autohotkey.com/docs/Functions.htm#lib) that allows one to call these functions without an #include statement.
 Simply place both VD.ahk and VirtualDesktopAccessor.dll into an applicable Library folder, call the functions you desire, and voilà!

 Please read the readme for the original [here](https://github.com/pmb6tz/windows-desktop-switcher) first

+## DLL CHOICE
+On Windows 10, the newer DLL can cause issues with older versions, specifically anything up to and including update 1809/1903.
+If you are using a newer version of windows, use the newer DLL, otherwise, use the older.
+Use the Windows 11 DLL on Windows 11.
+### YOU MUST RENAME YOUR DLL TO VirtualDesktopAccessor.dll

 ## In addition to the work done by pmb6tz I have added a few extra features: